Xaristrike/XAct_SE/README.md

 # XAct_SE

-A simple search engine focused on simplicity.
+## A search engine focused on simplicity and minimalist features.

+Built with: Go, Tailwind CSS, HTMX, Templ and Air for reloading

-Still under development.
+## Still under development.